jaclu/tmux-packet-loss/README.md

 ## Operation

-The plugin runs a background process that pings a host to measure packet loss.
+The plugin runs a background process that periodically pings a host to measure packet loss.
-By default, loss is calculated as a weighted average, emphasizing recent data.
+By default, it computes loss from multiple rolling averages over recent samples and reports the maximum value, making recent spikes more visible while allowing them to decay over time.

 ### Background monitor